wp-plugins/ad-injection/readme.txt

 Google's AdSense TOS only allow allow three ad units, and three link units per page.
 If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
 Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.

+You may  find that your right sidebar ad doesn't show if you have too many ads.
+Google renders the ads in the order that they are in the HTML, and your right sidebar will be at the bottom of HTML.
+If you need your right sidebar AdSense ad you will have to limit the number of ads on the rest of the page from the 'Ad placement settings'.

 = How can I show different ads for different categories? =

 If you want to show different ads for different categories using widgets you can set up filters for the different ads from the widget UI.
 If you want to show different top, random, or bottom adverts on different categories you can use some very simple PHP in the ad box (this will also work for the widgets as well if you don't like the UI method).